ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/styles/reference-style.typ

 #import "/src/constants/separator-constants.typ": APPENDIX-REFERENCE-PREFIX-SEPARATOR

+// Atıfların stilini ayarla.
+[Set the style of references.]
 #let reference-style(content) = {
   // Atıfların stilini ayarla.
 [Set the style of references.] show ref: it => {